bekzhan-ai/21.1/README.md

-# my homework for java courses
+# my homework for java course